Eden (South African band)

 Eden is a South African pop band.
 Originally made up of Jay, Paulo, Johan, and Sean, the band debuted during the popular South African Aardklop Festival followed by a tour all over South Africa releasing their album In in 1997.
 After Sean left the boy band continued as a trio.
 Since 2003, the band has released three more albums, Point of No Return (2003), Eden (2006) and Knieë Lam (2008), a live DVD Live at The Mardi Gras (2008) and a compilation album Dekade (2009).
 They are signed to Coleske Artists.

 The debut was with the limited edition album release titled In on the local label Volstruis Plate.
 The official national debut release was the album Point of No Return on Select Music / Jukebox Records / Coleske Artists / Sony Music / Sheer.
 It was a huge hit that went three times platinum in South Africa The self-titled album Eden on Coleske Artists went double platinum.
 Eden sings a variety of power pop and soft melody ballads, both in Afrikaans language and in English, the latter mostly comprising covers of well-known hits.

+In 2025 with original artists, Jay, Paulo and Sean reunited, and released two new singles, 'Kom klop weer' and 'Gee my'.